Noriller/easy-filter/README.md

 ## What's next?

-Here's something you can expect in the near future:
+Here's something you can expect in the future:

 * Streams support ⚡: be it from an API or from a data source, data usually comes as a stream.
-If the Javascript Engine can handle streaming just fine, why wait for it to buffer everything?
+If the Javascript Engine can handle streaming fine, why wait for it to buffer everything?

 ## There's a problem or it could be better